 Adaptation Name Change: From Dr. Brewer in the novel to Dr. Powell in the film, as Gene Brewer is the real life author.

-Armor-Piercing Question: Powell objects to prot attempting to cure Howie and Ernie, protesting that it's dangerous for him to attempt it and that it isn't his job to cure them, it's Powell's. prot casually asks if it's his job to cure his patients, why hasn't he done it yet?
+Armor-Piercing Question: Powell objects to prot attempting to cure Howie and Ernie, protesting that it's dangerous for him to attempt it and that it isn't his job to cure them, it's Powell's. prot casually asks "Why haven't you then?"

-Artistic License - Medicine: Powell could very likely lose his license to practice medicine with how he treats prot, for just one example of why, discussing his handling of a patient with others.
+Artistic License - Medicine: Powell could very likely lose his license to practice medicine with how he treats prot.
+For just one example-discussing his handling of a patient with others.

 Alien Non-Interference Clause: prot doesn't mention an actual rule, but refuses to explain the mechanics of light-travel on the grounds that a relatively primitive species like humanity could use it as an apocalyptic weapon.